-Based in the University of Reading’s Department of Meteorology, The Pear works at the intersection of climate change, risk and adaptation, focusing on how climate pressures affect people, livelihoods and decision-making in some of the world’s most vulnerable regions.
-Our research spans food systems, water, health, agriculture and conflict-affected settings, with strong emphasis on evidence‑led, people‑centred solutions.
+Based in the University of Reading’s Department of Meteorology, The Pearl works at the intersection of climate change, risk and adaptation, focusing on how climate pressures affect people, livelihoods and decision-making in some of the world’s most vulnerable regions.
+Our research spans food systems, water, health, agriculture and conflict-affected settings, with a strong emphasis on evidence‑led, people‑centred solutions.

 Where: Whiteknights Campus